-If the insurer does not respond to a new claim or a request for a specific benefit under Part 3, Divisions 2, 3 and 5 of the 1987 Act within 21 days, the worker can seek assistance from WorkCover's Claims Assistance Service (CAS) on 13 10 50 or their union.
-CAS will issue the worker with a CAS reference number upon initial contact and then contact the insurer to facilitate a response.
+If the insurer does not respond to a new claim or a request for a specific benefit under Part 3, Divisions 2, 3 and 5 of the 1987 Act within 21 days, the worker may refer the matter to the WorkCover Customer Service Centre (Centre) on 13 10 50.
+The Centre will refer the matter (as a level 1 complaint) to the insurer to facilitate a response.